digideskio/developer.fulcrumapp.com/_data-events/reference.md

 ### [CONFIRM](/data-events/reference/confirm/)

-Display a question to the user with an "Okay or Cancel" response and a callback to respond to the result
+Display a question to the user with an 'Okay or Cancel' response and a callback to respond to the result

 ### [CURRENTLOCATION](/data-events/reference/currentlocation/)